-1 Section 5
+50 Section 5

-39 Noting however that the Geological Map for the Southern Coalfield (Moffit, R.S., 1999.
+56 p.137 57 See Galvin et al. (2016) and Galvin (2017a).
+58 Noting however that the Geological Map for the Southern Coalfield (Moffit, R.S., 1999.
 Southern Coalfield Regional Geology 1:100 000, 1st Edition.
-Geological Survey of New South Wales) shows a dyke running down the Waratah Rivulet branch of the Woronora Reservoir.
+Geological Survey of New South Wales) shows a dyke running down the Waratah Rivulet branch of the

-40 Just as this report was being finalised, the Panel was provided with an updated report on geological structures in the vicinity of Metropolitan Mine.
-The new information has no material bearing on the conclusions of this interim report and will be incorporated into the Panel's future reports.
+Woronora Reservoir.
+59 The Panel was provided with an updated report on geological structures in the vicinity of Metropolitan Mine.
+The new information has no material bearing on the conclusions of this report .